ohio813/betterbatch/readme.txt

 This is the best way of using optional variables. (often passed on the command line by passing ``var_name=var_value``.

+.. _for-statement:

 ------------------------------------------------------
 For statements
 ------------------------------------------------------
-For statements are extremely basic at the moment in betterbatch and should be used with care.
+For statements iterate over a list of items.
+Internally it uses uses the newline character \n to delimit the items.
+The ``split`` command can be easily used to convert a list of values into the format required for the ``for`` statement.

 The format of the step is::

     - for LOOP_VARIABLE in INPUT:
         - exectute steps
-        - which can use <LOOP_VARIABLE>
+        - which optionally using <LOOP_VARIABLE>

 The block of statements is executed once per line in the input, so for example the general case of iterating over files in a directory that match a pattern::